 To be admitted as a regular student, applicants must meet the MAPS listed below or, under special circumstances, be deemed qualified by the Admissions Committee.
-Students must take either the SAT or ACT with the Writing Test.
+Students must take either the SAT or ACT with the Writing Test (writing test optional).